-J1(top jack) Heater current
+Jl(top jack) Heater current

-J2(center jack) Relay tube emission current
+J2(center jack) Relay tube mission current

-J3(bottom jack) Rectifier-doubler output current
+J3(bottom jack) Rectifier-doubler output current.

 When used with the Type JY Transmitter and Receiver, the HKB Control Unit is mounted in the same cabinet with these panels and immediately beneath the Receiver panel.
-The Instruction Book for the complete assembly of which this unit is a part should be referred to for additional mounting instructions.
+The instruction Book for the complete assembly of which this unit is a part should be referred to for additional mounting instructions.

 Upon delivery, the unit should be very carefully checked for damaged parts.
 Particular attention should be given to any parts which may have become loose in shipment, or wires which may have broken because of vibration.
 Each HKB Control Unit is supplied with an accessory group of components for adapting it for operation from 125 volts d-c or 250 volts d-c.
-These components should be checked for damage and to see that none are missing, and checked against the order or requisition and the parts list in this book as well as the instruction sheet furnished with each accessory package.
+These components should be checked for damage and to see that none are missing, and checked against the order or requisition and the parts list in this book.
 Any shortage should be immediately reported to the transportation company and to the nearest district office of the manufacturer.
-The dummy resistor plug furnished with the HKB accessories is for use in the JY Transmitter amplifier cathode circuit.
-Remove the resistor regularly furnished with the JY Transmitter and replace with this dummy plug.